Powerful Visible Patterned Events

 That happens with great regularity.

-More than 150 settings in the world currently clearly have ethnic and tribal groups now existing in a state of conflict with one another.
+More than 150 settings in the world currently clearly have ethnic and tribal groups now existing in a state of conflict with one another that resemble and echo what we see now in Gaza.

 People in all of those settings are doing damage to each other with those sets of differentiations in place and the people doing damage in all of those settings feel entirely legitimate, appropriate, and justified in those actions and behaviors.